 There are many meanings attached to playing cards.
 To some people, a card like an ace could create a strong hand, while a spade could be a symbol of death for someone else.
 Nine could be your personal lucky number, but the nine of diamonds is considered the unluckiest card or the Curse of Scotland.
-It doesn’t matter whether you believe playing cards are just numbers or important omens, they are an integral part of many beloved casino table games.
-Let’s shift the focus away from the game for a moment to look at the history of playing cards and a few fun facts you probably didn’t know about them.
+It doesn’t matter whether you believe playing cards are just numbers or important omens; they’re an integral part of many beloved casino table games.
+Take a look at the history of playing cards and a few fun facts you probably didn’t know about them.

-In the US, almost every household has a deck of playing cards.
-The United States Playing Card Company is one of the biggest playing card manufacturers, with more than 100 million decks being made every year.
+In the U.S., almost every household has a deck of playing cards.
+The United States Playing Card Company is one of the biggest playing card manufacturers, with over 100 million decks produced annually.
 But the history of playing cards doesn’t begin in the West.
 Playing cards were not even initially used for games like poker or live dealer blackjack.

 The first playing cards can be traced back over 1,000 years ago to the Chinese Tang Dynasty.
 During this time in the 9th century, the first complete playing card deck only had 32 cards, which is the maximum number of combinations you can get from a pair of dice.
 This means the first playing cards were used for dice games and games like Mahjong rather than table games.
 The earliest playing cards were first made of heavier materials like rock and wood, but later slips of paper with dotted designs like modern dominoes were used.

 From China, playing cards slowly spread across India, Egypt and Persia.
-They reached Europe in the 1370s when they were brought in by Italian and Spanish merchants.
+They reached Europe in the 1370s when Italian and Spanish merchants brought them in.
 The cards were considered luxury items for the rich because they were hand-painted.
 This is how card games became a popular pastime for upper-class Europeans, which helped continue the distribution of playing cards along the European trade route in the 15th century.

 Today the popularity of playing cards continues to rise.
-With more variety games being invented and the convenience of casino games online and offline, playing cards are here to stay.
+With the invention of more variety games than ever, combined with the convenience of casino games online and offline, you can rest assured that playing cards are here to stay.

 If you want to learn how to play table games in Vegas casinos, you have to spend time studying different playing cards and their ranks.
 But there are so many more interesting features to discover in a playing card deck beyond values and numbers.
-Here are a few facts you probably didn’t know.
+Here are a few facts you may have yet to learn.

 Decks of cards didn’t always have 52 cards.
 In fact, old decks had 24, 36, 40 or 48 cards.
-While it’s not clear why a 52-card deck became the standard, the reason could be the link between playing cards and our calendar.
+While it’s unclear why the standard became 52 cards in a deck, the reason could be the link between playing cards and the calendar.

-52 cards correspond to the number of weeks in a year.
+The total number of 52 cards in a deck corresponds to the number of weeks in a year.
 The colors red and black are believed to signify day and night, while the four suits represent the four seasons.
 Even though these facts might sound more coincidental, it becomes even more fascinating as you dig deeper.

 The 13 cards in a suit match the number of lunar cycles, while the 12 court cards represent the months in a year.
 However, the craziest fact of all is that if you were to add up all the symbols in a complete deck of cards, there would be 365, the number of days in a year.

-Most of the images used in modern playing decks come from French playing card manufacturers from the 15th century.
-The French modeled the court card figures after important historical leaders like Julius Caesar for the king of diamonds and Charlemagne for the king of hearts.
-The Bible’s King David is believed to be the inspiration for the king of spades, and Alexander the Great was the face of the king of clubs.
+Most images used in modern packs of cards come from French playing card manufacturers from the 15th century.
+The French modeled the court card figures after influential historical leaders like Julius Caesar for the king of diamonds, and Charlemagne for the king of hearts.
+The Bible’s King David is believed to be the inspiration for the king of spades, while Alexander the Great was the face of the king of clubs.